wp-plugins/advanced-what-should-we-write-about-next/readme.txt

 The feedbacks are sent by AJAX, and the plugin has a backened panel for moderating Feedbacks where you can mark feedbacks as Spam, Approve or even delete them after reading.

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.

 == Installation ==
 Installation is pretty simple.